CommonAccord/Cmacc-Org/Doc/Dx/Acme/03-Policies/02-Antibribery_v01.md

 Note1=THIS IS NOT LEGAL ADVICE (nor is anything on this site).

-Note2=This is set up by a total amateur (me) on the hypothesis of a startup needed an anti-bribery policy.
+Note2=This is set up by a total amateur (me) on the hypothesis of a startup needing an anti-bribery policy.

 P1.=[U/id/acme_incorporated]